CaptWake/N-Body-Odyssey/README.md

-# N-Body Simulation Experimentation Project
+# N-Body Odyssey: Algorithms and Technologies

 This project explores N-Body simulations using different algorithms and technologies to study their performance characteristics.
 It includes implementations of All-Pairs ($\mathcal{O}(n^2)$) and Barnes-Hut ($\mathcal{O}(n \ log\ n)$) algorithms, leveraging various technologies such as OpenMP, OpenMPI, Rust, CUDA, and AVX.